Sesto Calende

-It is at the southern tip of Lake Maggiore, where the Ticino River starts to flow towards the Po River.
+It is at the southern tip of Lake Maggiore, where the river Ticino starts to flow towards the Po.
 The main historical sight is the Abbey of San Donato, built in the 9th and 10th centuries.
 It houses a painting by Bernardino Zenale (1503).

+The area around Sesto Calende is notable for archaeological finds from the Golasecca culture, including rich Iron Age tombs discovered in the 19th century that helped define this pre-Roman civilization.

+It was the seat of the SIAI-Marchetti aircraft works until their takeover.

+Geographic overview

+Sesto Calende lies beside the Ticino River and Lake Maggiore, surrounded by the Ticino Valley Park.

+The town is home to many species of aquatic plants shrubs, swans, grebes, coots, and mallards.